vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 To test the entire scenario, we can delete the files we put in the storage account and re-insert the three text files.

-It usually take a few seconds before we see a new successful run in `biz-process-app`.
+It usually takes a few seconds before we see a new successful run in `biz-process-app`.

 ## Summary